tydeu/lean4-betterNumLits/README.md

 This makes it easier for the notation to support custom types that may be better expressed in positional form than `Nat`'s successor form.

-Due to the way Lean instance selection works, it is important to define radix-specific instances for `OfRadix` using the `Nat` function for the radix rather than a literal.
-For example, for a hexadecimal `OfRadix` the instance would look similar to the following:
+Due to the way Lean instance selection works, it is important to define radix-specific instances for `OfRadix` by using the `Nat` function for the radix rather than a literal.
+For example, a hexadecimal `OfRadix` instance for some type `Foo` would look similar to the following:

 ```lean
 instance {digits : Array (Fin Nat.sixteen)} :